Frequently Asked Questions

 What about loanouts?

 It’s no problem to pay loanout corps via TiM.
 When you send your packets, you’ll be able to pick a slimmed-down Loanout template to send to your performers and crewmembers who want to be paid under their established corp.
+Plus they’ll be able to upload their articles of organization or incorporation into TiM to submit with their startwork, saving you beaucoup time.

 Why is this called TiM?